syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 |  Accepted values:|   number|
 |Default:|           N/A|

-*Description:* To avoid performance issues or even overloading syslog-ng OSE (for example, if a script starts to send logs from different IP addresses to syslog-ng OSE), you might want to limit the number of registered dynamic counters in the message statistics.
+*Description:* To avoid performance issues or even overloading {{ site.product.short_name }} (for example, if a script starts to send logs from different IP addresses to {{ site.product.short_name }}), you might want to limit the number of registered dynamic counters in the message statistics.
 For details on message statistics, see Statistics of syslog-ng.

 - **Unlimited dynamic counters:**